CroitoruAlin/Reverse-Stable-Diffusion/README.md

 # Reverse Stable Diffusion: What prompt was used to generate this image?
 ### Introduction

-This contains implements the training procedure introduced in: "Reverse Stable Diffusion: What prompt was used to generate this image?" on the image-to-text-embedding task: https://arxiv.org/abs/2308.01472
+This repository contains the training procedure introduced in: "Reverse Stable Diffusion: What prompt was used to generate this image?" on the image-to-text-embedding task: https://arxiv.org/abs/2308.01472

 ### Prerequisites